-The Australian Energy Market Commission (AEMC or Commission) has made a draft rule that amends the National Energy Retail Rules (NERR) to require retailers to provide consumers with advance notice of price changes in relation to electricity and gas retail contracts.

-The draft rule, which is a more preferable rule, was made in relation to a rule change request submitted by the Honourable Josh Frydenberg MP, Minister for the Environment and Energy on behalf of the Australian Government and the Honourable Don Harwin MLC, Minister for Energy and Utilities on behalf of the New South Wales (NSW) Government.
+- The Australian Energy Market Commission (AEMC or Commission) has made a final rule that amends the National Energy Retail Rules (NERR) to require retailers to provide consumers with advance notice of price changes in relation to electricity and gas retail contracts. - The final rule, which is a more preferable rule, was made in relation to a rule change request submitted on behalf of the Australian Government and the New South Wales (NSW) Government.
 The proposed rule was aimed at requiring retailers to provide advance notice of price increases on energy retail contracts.
-The Commission invites submissions on this draft determination including the draft rule by 16 August 2018.